 Rapid Maxillary Expansion Appliance

 The Rapid Maxillary Expansion Appliance is a metal screw device anchored to the roof of the mouth by orthodontic bands fitted to the upper posterior teeth.
 This maxillary expander can expand the upper jaw up to 12mm, with each screw turn widening the jaw by 0.25mm.
 The frequency of turns is determined by whether this device is being used for rapid maxillary expansion (twice per day) or slow maxillary expansion (twice a week).
-While this device has the largest range of expansion, it can only be used with the assistance of another person (preferably your Orthodontist) to turn the expander regularly.
+While this device has the largest range of expansion, it can only be used with the assistance of your orthodontist to turn the expander regularly.

 Quad Helix Appliance